GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Discussion and conclusions

 Our deep and sensitive data allow us to study the NIR extinction curve during the GC in unprecedented detail.
 We found some evidence for a possible difference in the extinction index between $J-H$ and $H-K_s$.
 However, it is small and the extinction index can be assumed to be roughly constant within the limits of our study.
-Moreover, the value found here, $\alpha_{JHK_s}=2.31\pm0.03$ is in excellent agreement with the latest literature values on the NIR extinction curve toward the GC. \citet{Nishiyama:2006tx} found $\alpha_{JHK_s}=2.23\pm0.23$ \citep[value taken from Table\,5 in][]{Fritz:2011fk}, \citet{Schodel:2010fk} $\alpha_{JHK_s}=2.21\pm0.24$, and \citet{Fritz:2011fk} $\alpha_{JHK_s}=2.11\pm0.06$.
-The study carried out by \citet{Stead:2009uq} finds $\alpha_{JHK_s}=2.14\pm0.05$ not toward the GC but toward eight regions of the Galaxy between l $\sim 27^\circ$ and $\sim 100^\circ$). \citet{Zasowski:2009ys} also find a compatible $\alpha_{JHK_s}=2.26\pm0.17$ \citep[value taken from Table\,5 in][]{Fritz:2011fk} toward different regions of the Milky Way (over nearly $150^\circ$ of contiguous Milky Way midplane longitude).
-This may indicate an universal value for $\alpha_{JHK_s}$ that is steeper than assumed in older work \citep[e.g.,][]{Rieke:1985fq,Draine:1989eq,Cardelli:1989kx}.
-Besides, \citet{Stead:2009uq} also point out that great care must be taken in the choice of the filter wavelength when using broad-band filters.
-This has been done in the current work by computing carefully the effective wavelengths accordingly, as shown in appendix \ref{wav}.
+Moreover, the value found here, $\alpha_{JHK_s}= 2.30 \pm 0.08$, is in excellent agreement with the latest literature values on the NIR extinction curve towards the GC. \citet{Nishiyama:2006tx} found $\alpha_{JHK_s}=2.23\pm0.23$ \citep[value taken from Table\,5 in][]{Fritz:2011fk}, \citet{Schodel:2010fk} found $\alpha_{JHK_s}=2.21\pm0.24$, and \citet{Fritz:2011fk} found $\alpha_{JHK_s}=2.11\pm0.06$.
+The study carried out by \citet{Stead:2009uq} found $\alpha_{JHK_s}=2.14\pm0.05$ not towards the GC but towards eight regions of the Galaxy between l $\sim 27^\circ$ and $\sim 100^\circ$. \citet{Zasowski:2009ys} also found a compatible $\alpha_{JHK_s}=2.26\pm0.17$ \citep[value taken from Table\,5 in][]{Fritz:2011fk} towards different regions of the Milky Way (over nearly $150^\circ$ of contiguous Milky Way midplane longitude).
+This may indicate a universal value for $\alpha_{JHK_s}$ that is steeper than assumed in older work \citep[e.g.][]{Rieke:1985fq,Draine:1989eq,Cardelli:1989kx}.
+Besides, \citet{Stead:2009uq} also point out that great care must be taken in the choice of the filter wavelength when using broadband filters.
+This has been done in the current work by computing carefully the effective wavelengths accordingly, as shown in Appendix \ref{wav}.